 '''

+XML Representation Summary: list Element Information Item

+st

-t id = ID itemType = QName {any attributes with non-schema namespace . . .}>
+id = ID

+itemType = QName

+{any attributes with non-schema namespace . . .}>

-Content: (annotation?, (simpleType?))
+Content: (annotation?, simpleType?)

+</list>

+Simple Type Definition Schema Component

+Property

+Representation

+{variety}

+list

+The Simple Type Definition component resolved to by the actual

+{item type

+definition}

+value of the itemType [attribute] or the <simpleType> [children],

+whichever is present.

 '''

-Simple Type Definition Schema Component

-the

-{variety} list {item type definition} The Simple Type Definition component resolved to by the actual value of the itemType [attribute] or t

-<simpleType> [children], whichever is present.

 A ·list· datatype must be ·derived· from an ·atomic· or a ·union· datatype, known as the ·itemType· of the ·list· datatype.
-This yields a datatype whose ·value space· is composed of finite-length sequences of values from the ·value space· of the ·itemType· and whose ·lexical space· is composed of white space separated lists of literals of the ·itemType·.
+This yields a datatype whose ·value space· is composed of finite-length sequences of values from the ·value space· of the ·itemType· and whose ·lexical space· is composed of space-separated lists of literals of the ·itemType·.